Best LED Parking Lot Lights (2026 Guide)

 - Net cost: ~$2,000

-Plus: Eliminating bulb replacements saves $500+/year in maintenance costs.
+Plus: Eliminating bulb replacements saves $500+/year in maintenance labor and lift costs.